UniversityRadioYork/ury-playd/README.md

 Using the Makefile is straightforward:

 * Ensure you have the dependencies above;
-* Read the `Makefile`, to see if any variables need to be overridden for your environment;
+* Run `config.sh` (optionally, read it first to see if any variables need to be overriden for your environment);
+* Optionally read the generated `Makefile`, to make sure it's ok;
 * Run `make` (or whatever GNU Make is called on your OS; in FreeBSD, for example, it'd be `gmake`), and, optionally, `sudo make install`.
   The latter will globally install playd and its man page.